 Huge thanks is due to my editors, Ed Burle, Jacques Coetzee and John van Wyngaard, without whose bright intelligences Greater Matter could not have become shareable on a wider scale.
 I also thank Michael Chomse for the gift of the portrait of Norman on the cover, and Mike Barwood, for his lovely cover design.
 Thank you, Flow Wellington, of PoeTree Publications, for your truly inspired layout, and your generosity and patience with me and my work.

 An experience, such as was documented in Greater Matter, frequently demands virtually unmediated contact with the spiritual realm.

 I give thanks to the vast body of beings in that realm, from Norman’s and my Love-Angel to our Guardian Angels to the souls of ancestors and departed friends who stood by us, and still do, with soul power stringing us into contact with the Divine Powers that preside over all.

 I give thanks that I have been given the privilege of producing a book such as I have evidence is providing strength and enlightenment to many readers.

 Sweet Nothings turned out to build on spiritual experience grounded in the pristine natural surroundings of Hogsback and my home there at the time, High Riding.
 'Grounded' is the operative word: I give thanks to mother earth for her gifts and for letting me engrave glimpses of those gifts into the pages that made Sweet Nothings the gem it is.

-Now, at the end of 2020, I give thanks to God and my guardian angels for having led me gently onward, downstream, as it were, to the coast once more, where I drink the vivid life to write it down, hopefully enriching others with reminders of the complex beauty of our fragility.
+Now, already into 2021, I give thanks to God and my guardian angels for having led me gently onward, downstream, as it were, to the coast once more, where I drink the vivid life to write it down, hopefully enriching others with reminders of the complex beauty of our fragility.